aosabook/500lines/bytecode-compiler/bytecompiler.md

 Niklaus Wirth's [_Compiler
 Construction_](http://www.ethoberon.ethz.ch/WirthPubl/CBEAll.pdf)
-explains a simple compiler from Oberon-0 to RISC code in detail.
-Wirth and Gutknecht's [_Project Oberon: The Design of an Operating System, a Compiler, and a Computer_](http://projectoberon.com/) elaborates it to the full language, ending up at about 3000 lines.
+details a simple compiler from Oberon-0 to RISC machine code.
+Wirth and Gutknecht's [_Project Oberon: The Design of an Operating System, a Compiler, and a Computer_](http://projectoberon.com/) elaborates it to the full Oberon language it's written in, ending up at about 3000 lines.

-Andrew Appel's _Modern Compiler Implementation in ML_ explains the ideas behind more-complex compilers.
+Andrew Appel's _Modern Compiler Implementation in ML_ explains the ideas behind fancier optimizing compilers.

 [notes to self:]